-Dr Ron Ehrlich [00:00:51] And Nora, we were talking last last time we spoke.
+Dr Ron Ehrlich [00:00:51] And Nora, we were talking last time we spoke.
 We were just starting really.
 We talked for about an hour and there was so much we wanted we covered and there was so much more I wanted to cover and I wanted to really get on with what we can do.
 I think a word that people have become very familiar with is this term “comorbidities”.
 I think it’s another word for chronic disease and maybe more.
 But I wondered if you might.
-Before we lob in to what we can do, just remind our listener about what comorbidities mean.
+Before we lob into what we can do, just remind our listeners about what comorbidities mean.

 Nora Gedgaudas [00:01:23] Well, comorbidities mean that there are you know, you have inherent weaknesses.
-You know, ill either metabolic diseases, maybe you have certain types of autoimmunity or asthma, COPD, things that may predispose you to being more vulnerable to to an attack on your immune system.
+You know, ill either metabolic diseases, maybe you have certain types of autoimmunity or asthma, COPD, things that may predispose you to being more vulnerable to an attack on your immune system.

 And, you know, in those same populations, you generally have people that just simply have extremely poor nutritional status.
-And there was an interesting study in in Indonesia that was published where they discovered that 98 percent of the persons coming in with supposedly COVID19 whose vitamin D levels were below 20 nanograms per millilitre, died.
-Where only 4.1% of people that had vitamin D levels in excess of 30 nanograms per millilitre died.
+And there was an interesting study in Indonesia that was published where they discovered that 98 percent of the persons coming in with supposedly COVID19 whose vitamin D levels were below 20 nanograms per milliliter, died.
+Where only 4.1% of people that had vitamin D levels in excess of 30 nanograms per milliliter died.
 And so, again, nutritional status made a life or death difference in those populations, regardless of whatever else might have been going on with them.

 Nora Gedgaudas [00:05:03] But that doesn’t mean that just because you’re older, you’re not healthy and that your immune system can’t do its job.
 It just means that you know, as we age, we need to pay closer attention.
 You know, when you’re younger, you have more you know, you have more room maybe for error, a little more room for indulgence, a little more.

 Dr Ron Ehrlich [00:05:46] No, no. You picked that.
-I was interesting that you picked the vitamin D as an example, because it is so critical to everything.
+I was interesting that you picked the vitamin D as an example because it is so critical to everything.
 And I literally everything.
 And you named you kind of picked the figure because I think the ideal level just to remind our listeners of vitamin D levels.
 Yes.
 Somewhere.
 What is that?
 What would you say?

 For instance, if you’re just taking vitamin D pill, it comes out of your ears, but you’re ignoring the natural form.
 I mean, like vitamin K2 and K4 which is naturally found in pastured animal fats, particularly poultry fats, poultry liver, that sort of thing.
 That.
 You know, you can end up calcifying things that were never meant to be calcified.
-You know, the fat-soluble nutrients in you know, in my book Primal Fat Burner, which sounds like a weight-loss book, that’ll be everybody’s favourite side effects.
-But that, you know, it’s it’s meant to be a euphemism for, you know, using fat as a primary source of food, fuel coming to a place of of efficient use of fat as a primary source of fuel and ketones.
+You know, the fat-soluble nutrients in you know, in my book Primal Fat Burner, which sounds like a weight-loss book, that’ll be everybody’s favorite side effects.
+But that, you know, it’s meant to be a euphemism for, you know, using fat as a primary source of food, fuel coming to a place of efficient use of fat as a primary source of fuel and ketones.

 So retinol being, you know, very important.
-But with retinol, you know, in your body, you know, it likes to be balanced, you know, with with vitamin D3 likes to be balanced with K2, you know, with vitamin K2 and A. They require zinc in order to function optimally.
+But with retinol, you know, in your body, you know, it likes to be balanced, you know, with vitamin D3 likes to be balanced with K2, you know, with vitamin K2 and A. They require zinc in order to function optimally.
 Right.
 And by the way, it’s probably that saturated fat, you know, is important.
 Believe it or not.
 And cholesterol are important for helping to prevent infection.
 And saturated fat is important from the standpoint that your lungs surfactant.
 Right.
 The thing that protects your lungs from invasive things and from oxidation is a desaturate molecule.
 You don’t want a whole bunch of polyunsaturated fats or, God forbid, trans fats to take the place of those desaturate molecules that belong in your lungs, that protect your lungs.
 But vitamin A is also extremely important for the health of every mucosal membrane, including…